jaateixeira/FLOSS-research-bibliography-collection/README.md

 ## Statistics
 [Add counts of entries per file, most cited papers, etc.]

-## Contributing
+## Contributing to the project:
-Follow the regular Git path.
-First clone or fork, the edit, and commit.
+Fork the project, clone, branch and push.
+See [Contributing to a project by GitHub](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

-Then if you want to keep this alive and help maintaining this map of the current state of the art of research in open-source software,  Send a pull request on GitHub and I will merge after testing.
+Then, if you want to keep this alive and help tp maintain this map of the current state of the art of research in open-source software, send a pull request on GitHub, and it will be merged after testing.

 Knowledge of [BibTool](http://www.gerd-neugebauer.de/software/TeX/BibTool/en/) and [BibTeX Tidy](https://flamingtempura.github.io/bibtex-tidy/index.html) will not hurt.

 Avoid submitting duplicates or incomplete bibliometric entries.